MCDReforged/PluginCatalogue/CONTRIBUTING.md

 ### Wait patiently after submitting

 After submitting a PR, catalogue maintainers will review your plugin asap.
 They will base their response on the results of automatic checks, this guide, and their personal judgment.
 If they can not make a decision, your PR may be assigned to a higher-level maintainer.
-During this process, you can choose to accept or reject their suggestions (if any).
+During this process, you can choose whether or not to accept their suggestions (if any).
 Those suggestions may help your plugin merge more smoothly into the catalogue.

 ### Be careful when releasing